-Quantitative and qualitative research methods, family, immigration, and child development.
+Quantitative and qualitative research methods, family and adolescence, immigration, and gender.

-Ismail Nooraddini, M.A. is a Sociology graduate student at George Mason University (GMU), and a Graduate Research Assistant for the Institute of Immigration Research.
+Ismail Nooraddini, M.A. is a PhD candidate in Sociology at George Mason University (GMU), and a survey and methodology consultant for the Department of State (DOS).
 He received his B.A. in Sociology from the University of Maryland College Park in 2009 and earned his M.A. degree in Sociology from University of Maryland Baltimore County in 2012.
 His primary research interests include qualitative and quantitative methods, family, immigration, and child development.
-Mr. Nooraddini is currently pursuing his PhD in Sociology at GMU.

-His professional background includes over seven years of quantitative and qualitative research for government, private, marketing, and academic sectors.
-He has designed and assisted in research projects for The Department of Education, The U.S. Department of Agriculture (USDA), The Department of Health and Mental Hygiene (DHMH), The State of Maryland, Social Security, The U.S. Consumer Product Safety Commission (CPSC), the National Institute of Justice (NIJ) and Department of Justice (DOJ), UMBC, and several Fortune 500 companies.
-He has also taught college level courses on social research methodology and Sociology at local colleges.
+His professional background includes over ten years of quantitative and qualitative research for government, private, marketing, and academic sectors.
+He has designed and assisted in research projects for The Department of Education (ED), The U.S. Department of Agriculture (USDA), The Department of Health and Mental Hygiene (DHMH), The U.S. Department of State (DOS), The U.S. Department of Homeland Security (DHS), Social Security Administration (SSA), The U.S. Consumer Product Safety Commission (CPSC), the National Institute of Justice (NIJ) and Department of Justice (DOJ), The State of Maryland, UMBC, and several Fortune 500 companies.
+He has also taught college level courses on social research methodology and Sociology at local colleges, and occasionally leads workshops on best practices in survey research.

 His other research area involves using these techniques to understand immigrant families and second-generation child development.
 Family units provide essential social tools which assist children with interpersonal development, including: critical thinking and social skills- which feed into socializing, friendship, employment, and romance.
 From his experience and the experiences of many other immigrant children and families, it is possible that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or facilitate how they navigate their social networks.
 He has chosen to use his research experience to define the skill sets which arise from this dynamic.
 He is ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.